 |Fees||Fees may be charged for an outgoing domestic wire and a copy of a statement within the last two years.|

-When it comes to your basic savings accounts, Capital One offers the 360 Savings® Account and the Kids Savings Account.
-The 360 Savings® Account offers a 0.75% APY with interest compounded monthly.
+When it comes to your basic savings accounts, Capital One offers the 360 Performance Savings Account and the Kids Savings Account.
+The 360 Performance Savings Account offers a 3.00% APY with interest compounded monthly.
 There is no minimum amount that you have to deposit initially, nor is there a minimum amount you have to maintain within the account.
 Your money will earn interest regardless of how much money is inside.

 The Capital One Kids Savings Account allows you to deposit money into an account for your child to teach them about saving and investing.
 This account also comes with no maintenance fees or balance/deposit minimums, which can help show your child that savings doesn’t have to be costly.
 The only fee listed in the account disclosure is for a copy of your statement.
-Plus, the Kids Savings Account has the same APY as the regular savings account - 0.75% - so your child’s savings can be nicely padded, like yours.
-The processes of depositing and withdrawing money is the same as the 360 Savings® Account.
+The Kids Savings Account has a 0.30% APY, so your child’s savings can be nicely padded, like yours.
+The processes of depositing and withdrawing money are the same as the 360 Performance Savings Account.

 Both accounts also offer access to Capital One’s Automatic Savings Plan.
 This program allows you to set your savings accounts settings and then revert to autopilot.
 Your accounts will do all the growing and all the work.
 This is an ideal program especially for the Kids Savings Account, so you and your child can watch the funds grow without much stress.
 With the ease of a website and a mobile app, you can change your settings at any time.
 In terms of security, both accounts are also FDIC-insured up to the legal amount.